Customer Success Manager

 Low code platforms like Salesforce allow IT teams to manage changes across multiple orgs within their environment.
 While it may seem daunting to figure out how to choose the right Salesforce org for the job, the best practice is to manage any change in a lower level org such as a developer sandbox and move up the landscape.
 This allows for all stakeholders associated with a change request to approve changes before they make their way into Production.
 New tools in the marketplace, such as Salesforce DX and the creation of scratch orgs, provide more options for technical team members to solution new things to enable new business functions.

-Here’s one example of a Salesforce landscape and the change management process.
+Here’s one example of a Salesforce landscape and the release management process.

 Contact us to learn more about implementing a Salesforce governance framework.